 Help choosing a Medigap PlanThese sources provide information about Medigap plans:

-Supplement Plan F is a Medigap plan meant to cover the costs not paid for by original Medicare.
+Supplement Plan F is a Medigap plan meant to help cover costs associated with Original Medicare.

-Due to its comprehensive and robust coverage, it has traditionally been popular with people who get original Medicare and know that they will need extra coverage for things such as copays and coinsurance.
+Due to its comprehensive and robust coverage, Plan F has traditionally been popular with people who get Original Medicare and know they need extra coverage for copays and coinsurance.

 Due to a change in the rules for Medigap plans, Plan F will no longer be available to purchase for people who are new to Medicare as of January 1, 2020.

-A possible exception to this is people who were eligible for Medicare before January 2020 but did not apply.
+One possible exception is people who were eligible for Medicare before January 2020 but did not apply.

-If you already have Plan F, you will be able to keep it.
+If you already have Plan F, you can keep it.